fedbon/sample-spring-cloud-microservices-booklibrary/README.md

   "last_name": "Payne"
 }
 ```
-- **Sing In**
-To log in with an existing user, send a POST request to `/api/v1/auth/signin` with the following JSON payload:
+- **Sing In**: To log in with an existing user, send a POST request to `/api/v1/auth/signin` with the following JSON payload:

 ```json
 {